 My knee hurts.
-I don’t know what I did in dance class last night, what awkward move I made to stress the darn thing, but bottom line is – it hurts.
+I don’t know what awkward dance move I made to stress the darn thing, but the bottom line is – it hurts.

 As I tape it up before going to sleep, I grumble about it, which, of course, does no good whatsoever.
 I wake up in a foul mood, trudge down the stairs with a slight limp, still grousing.

 But when I sit with my morning cup of tea, seeing the brightness of a new day, hearing the birds sing, I shake myself.
 What am I doing?
 I know better than to be complaining, moaning, and groaning.